xuanastasia/lifeoflamb/README.md

 Built on: Unity Platform

 # Files:
-* Player: Code of Player's position, scale, size and movements
+* player: Code of Main Player's position, scale, size and movements
-* Items: Code of "Food" of player's, rate of appearance, position of appearances
+* items: Code of "Food" of player's, rate of appearance, position of appearances
-* Movement: Code of Player's interactions with items
+* movement: Code of player's interactions with items
+* score: Code of HealthBar and score gained by player
-* Illustration: Art curated for the game
+* drawings: Art curated for the game